Skip to main content

 Texts

-• The Craft of Research, Fourth Edition by Wayne Booth, Gregory Colomb, Joseph Williams, Joseph Bizup and William T. FitzGerald
+The Craft of Research, Fifth Edition by Wayne Booth, Gregory Colomb, Joseph Williams, Joseph Bizup and William T. FitzGerald.

 A Writer's Reference, 10th Edition